gowtham-slc/Data-Architect-Skills-Test/README.md

 CREATE NONCLUSTERED INDEX IX_Appointments_Missed
 ON Appointments (Status, AppointmentDate, ProviderID);
 ```
 The index prioritizes Status for selectivity (Missed is a small subset), followed by AppointmentDate for range queries and ProviderID for joins, minimizing table scans on SQL Server (AWS RDS).
-For datasets exceeding 50 million rows, I’d partition the Appointments table by AppointmentDate (e.g., monthly partitions) to reduce scanned data, potentially cutting query time by 50%.
 I’d coordinate with the ETL team to align partitioning with nightly data loads, minimizing overhead.
 Alternatively, a filtered index on Status = 'Missed' could reduce index size further:
 ```
 CREATE NONCLUSTERED INDEX IX_Appointments_Missed_Filtered ON Appointments (AppointmentDate, ProviderID)